Supervision & Teaching

 Teaching

-2021-Present – Instructor of Photovoltaics for Sustainable Energy, Simon Fraser University (Canada).
+2022-Present – Instructor of 'Photovoltaics for Sustainable Energy'

-Program: Postgraduate Program in Sustainable Energy Engineering.
+Program: Postgraduate Program in Sustainable Energy Engineering, Simon Fraser University (Canada)

 Content: Fundamentals of photovoltaics as a widely applicable method for sustainably generating electric power: operational mechanisms of photovoltaic devices; factors determining their efficiencies; properties of commercial and emerging photovoltaic materials; production processes and sustainability profiles of the various photovoltaic technologies developed to date; outdoor solar photovoltaics, building-integrated photovoltaics, and indoor photovoltaics.

-2019-2021 – Instructor of Charge Transport Physics of Advanced Optoelectronic Materials.
+2019-2021 – Instructor of 'Charge Transport Physics of Advanced Optoelectronic Materials'.

-Program: Postgraduate Program in Nanoscience and Nanotechnology.
+Program: Postgraduate Program in Nanoscience and Nanotechnology, Soochow University (China)

 Content: Charge transport in conventional semiconductors (Boltzmann equation; relaxation time approximation; carrier scattering and energy relaxation).
 Galvanomagnetic effects.
 Experimental techniques for charge transport characterization (Hall effect, field-effect modulation, space-charge-limited current; time of flight; deep-level transient spectroscopy).
 Charge transport in polycrystalline semiconductors.
 Percolation theory.
 Metal-insulator transition.
 Anderson localization.
 Charge transport in disordered materials: nearest-neighbor hopping, variable-range hopping, transport energy.
 Charge transport physics of organic semiconductors, metal-halide perovskites, and amorphous metal-oxide semiconductors.

-2016-2019 – Instructor of Electronics.
+2016-2019 – Instructor of 'Electronics'

-Program: Undergraduate Program in Nanoscience and Nanotechnology.
+Program: Undergraduate Program in Nanoscience and Nanotechnology, Soochow University (China)

 Content: Steady-state and transient circuit analysis: circuit theorems, first and second order circuits with energy-storage elements, impedance model.
 Digital and analog electronics: MOSFETs, digital gates, amplifiers.

-2010-2014 – Instructor of Thin-Film Transistors, University of Cambridge (UK).
+2010-2014 – Instructor of 'Thin-Film Transistors'

-Program: Nano Science & Technology Doctoral Training Centre (NanoDTC).
+Program: Nano Science & Technology Doctoral Training Centre (NanoDTC), University of Cambridge (UK)

 Content: Fundamentals of polymer semiconductors and transistors: properties of polymer semiconductors; device physics of organic transistors; fabrication by solution processing; electrical behaviour; polaronic character of excess charge carriers.